What Is The Material Used For Waterproof Plastering?

 Mould thrives in moist environments, so spotting mould or mildew is a clear indicator of water intrusion.
 Look for musty smells or visible mould growth on walls, ceilings, or other surfaces.
 Mould not only damages the structure but can also cause health issues.

 Water infiltration can cause serious damage to your walls and floors.
-Keep an eye out for signs such as peeling paint, bubbling wallpaper, eroded plaster, or efflorescence (a white, powdery deposit on concrete surfaces).
+Look for signs such as peeling paint, bubbling wallpaper, eroded plaster, or efflorescence (a white, powdery deposit on concrete surfaces).
 These are clear indications of moisture problems.

 4. High Humidity